daniel207pzd/Google-Business-Intelligence-Capstone-Project-Google-Fiber-Scenario/README.md

 - Python (pandas library) for data cleaning and formatting
 - Tableau for dashboarding

+## Interactive Tableau Dashboard
-The Tableau dashboard can be found [here](https://public.tableau.com/app/profile/daniel.poe/viz/GoogleBusinessIntelligenceCapstoneProjectGoogleFiberScenario/GoogleFiberDashboard).
+The interactive Tableau dashboard can be found [here](https://public.tableau.com/app/profile/daniel.poe/viz/GoogleBusinessIntelligenceCapstoneProjectGoogleFiberScenario/GoogleFiberDashboard).

 ![Google Fiber Dashboard](https://github.com/user-attachments/assets/f39ab7d3-a1d9-413f-9c87-4f77deee5510)

 ## Dataset
-The dataset was provided by Google Fiber.
+The dataset was provided by Google Fiber, and has been anonymised and approved.

 ## Conclusion
 Through data cleaning, analysis, and visualisation, this project provides actionable insights into customer call patterns, enabling informed decision-making to enhance customer satisfaction and operational efficiency across diverse markets and issue types.